x-f/gps-monitor/README.md

 GPS monitor
 --
 A simple attempt to detect effects of CME impacts on Earth's ionosphere by monitoring GPS signals – for starters, just the wandering around of the reported position.
-Later GPS satellite signal monitoring might be added as well.
+Later individual GPS satellite signal monitoring might be added as well.
 Sample data – http://x-f.lv/dev/gps-monitor/

 Launch with `./start-monitor.sh`